 The day began with an overview presentation of the African market by iKECHUKWU Onuorah, 2nd Vice President of the Artiste Managers Association in Nigeria (AMAN).
-Citing the introduction of mobile networks, a high rate of smartphone adoption, and the launch of several local streaming platforms, he painted a picture of positive growth across Africa’s four key markets: Egypt, Kenya, South Africa and Kenya.
+Citing the introduction of mobile networks, a high rate of smartphone adoption, and the launch of several local streaming platforms, he painted a picture of positive growth across Africa’s four key markets: Egypt, Nigeria, South Africa and Kenya.

 Despite the rollout of new technologies in the region, growth in the African market will also depend on supporting the region’s future business leaders.
 “In Nigeria we don’t have an entertainment law degree course,” Onuorah offered.
 “Our industry is being run by people who have studied criminal law, family law.
 Every other law but entertainment!
 So we are now looking at how we build the next generation of music and cultural industries executives.”

 Onuorah’s presentation was followed by a panel which discussed trends, opportunities and challenges across all of Africa.

 Click here for a complete summary of the day’s first session.